andrewendlinger/testdata/README.md

 # Test Data for the `hypermri` package

+### Open Questions

+1. Do we need the following to be included (for now: No)?:
+    - folder AdjResults
+    - folder Mapshim
+    - file AdjStatePerStudy
+    - file ScanProgram.scanProgram
+    - file subject

+---

-Steps done to create this repo:
+#### Steps done to create this repo

 1. Init git lfs